openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

               boosters involvement, as Mr. Distro Coolo is part of the team.
 However not only he is contributing to the distribution, we all have our shares in it.
 11.3 was a good one, it got good press and showed that we as a community are doing great.
-All over the world release parties were organized, some Boosters took over the one here in NÃ¼rnberg.
+All over the world release parties were organized, some Boosters took over the one here in Nürnberg.
 [Nice party](http://lizards.opensuse.org/2010/07/16/opensuse-11-3-launch-party-in-nurnberg/) with some talks, along with BBQ and beer.
 The latter ran out at 7pm, because many community members showed up.
 Cool, I love that kind of stress to organize food and beer quickly to let the party go on :-)
 >